-CONDUIT USES: 1.
-Rigid steel conduit or IMC may be used for underground branch circuit wiring without concrete encasement.
+- 1. Rigid steel conduit or IMC may be used for underground branch circuit wiring without concrete encasement.
 All rigid steel and IMC feeder conduits shall be encased with 3 in. of concrete on all sides.
-All branch circuits exposed less than 8 ft. above finish floor and all feeder conduits run above grade shall be in rigid steel conduit or IMC.
+All branch circuits exposed less than 8 ft. above finish floor and all feeder conduits run above grade shall be in rigid steel conduit or IMC. - 2.
+PVC Conduit may be used without concrete encasement for branch circuits directly under concrete slabs, when turning up out of the slab, the last 10-foot section shall be Rigid Steel conduit to above grade, then transitioning to EMT is permissible where damage is not likely.

-- 2. PVC conduit may be used without concrete encasement for branch circuits directly under concrete slabs and when turning up out of the slab inside walls to the first junction box.
-All PVC conduits outside the building slab and all PVC feeder conduits shall be encased in 3 inches of concrete on all sides. - 3.
-EMT may be used inside walls, in ceilings and exposed above 8 ft. above finish floor.
+3. EMT may be used inside walls, in ceilings and exposed above 8 ft. above finish floor.